 There are so many ways to add crochet borders, it's incredible.
 You can completely change the look of a project by adding a unique edging around.
 Be sure to bookmark this page so that you'll never have that missing pizzazz again.

-If you love these patterns, be sure to subscribe to our newsletter to get amazing crochet patterns like these delivered to your inbox every day!
+to get amazing crochet patterns delivered to your inbox every day!

 Plus!
 Check out this video below from our good friend Kristi Simpson on how to work the easy shell edging.
 It's one of the prettiest crochet border ideas around.

 If you're a visual learner, check out these border video tutorials!
 If you Google videos for edging, you'll probably spot some of the videos here.
 These tutorials will walk you through the steps to crochet your own edging and adorn any project, from simple scarves to blankets of all sizes.

 Are you having trouble deciding on the perfect free crochet edging patterns for baby blankets?
 Whether you want a simple and understated crochet blanket border or a more stylish and extravagant crochet blanket edging, you'll find the best video tutorials here.

 This Princess Tiara Edging video tutorial will really help you bring your next crochet project to royalty level.
 If you have been practicing your curtsy and policing your crown, then you need to learn how to make this edging pattern.
 The princess tiara edging pattern is so cute and perfect to add to those projects you are giving to your daughter, granddaughter, or niece.

 This edging video tutorial breaks down how you can get a simple yet still distinct edging pattern.
 Plus, this simple edging stitch is the perfect way to really secure any of your projects.
 That makes this edging stitch one of the best to create crochet borders for baby blankets, dishcloths, or any pattern that you are really going to get a lot of use and wear and tear from!